Pi-Squared-Inc/proof-checker-public/Performance.md

 # Experiments and Evaluation of ZK Backends

+__WARNING: The code on this branch is deprecated, out of date, and uses old dependencies that have security issues.
+It is here for historical reference only.
+These benchmark results do not reflect results for current code.__

 This document outlines our experiments and evaluation of various Zero Knowledge (ZK) backends.
 Our evaluation uses two benchmark sets: Direct Implementation and Proofs of Proofs.

 ### Direct Implementation